eccentricOrange/npbc/README.md

 ```

 ### Windows
 Download and run `install/install.bat` from this repository.
-You'll have to add the download location (`%APPDATA%/npbc`)to your Windows path.
+You'll have to add the download location (`%APPDATA%\npbc\bin`)to your Windows path.
+Or do whatever you like to run `npbc.bat` from that path—it's all that matters.